 Alec Bahcheli (graduate student).
 I am a PhD student in Computational Biology and Molecular Genetics at the University of Toronto.
 Prior to researching in the Reimand Lab I had completed an undergraduate and a Master’s degrees in Biochemistry from the University of Western Ontario.
 My recent work involves investigating different ‘omic’ data from high-grade gliomas to elucidate the evolution of these brain cancers.
 I am interested in understanding how observations from different cancer datasets reflect specific and recurrent biological phenomena in tumors.

-Nina Adler (summer student).
+Nina Adler (student).
 Prior to joining the lab in summer 2021, I graduated from the University of Toronto with a Bachelor’s in Molecular Genetics and a Master’s in Medical Genomics.
 I have a strong interest in cancer biomarker discovery, and my current project involves the exploration of an emerging target gene class as potential biomarkers for clinical outcomes.

-Michael Slobodyanyuk (summer student).
+Michael Slobodyanyuk (graduate student).
 I am a graduate student at the University of Toronto in the department of Medical Biophysics.
 I previously completed a MSc at the University of Ottawa, studying the structure-function relationship of ligand-gated ion channels using electrophysiology techniques.
 I’m interested in using an integrative approach to study large datasets of genomes, epigenomes, and transcriptomes, with the ultimate goal of identifying key pathways and genes implicated in cancer biology.